ausbitbank/stable-diffusion-discord-bot/docs/README.md

 - Supports multiple Invoke3 backends on local network (no direct file access required)
 - Building node graphs from job requests,submitting,tracking,posting to discord
 - Refresh button starting renders using png metadata alone (no job db required!)
-- Init images can be used as controlnet sources
+- Input images can be used as sources for image to latent, controlnet, ip_adapter
+- Tweak menu with aspect ratio, scale, steps, sampler
+- Remove background

 Not Working:
 - Pretty much everything else